-There are certain steps you must take in order to ensure your will is valid and not open to challenge.
+Learn about Wills and Will Challenges Dublin: There are certain steps you must take in order to ensure your will is valid and not open to challenge.
 Firstly, you need to consider all of your assets and if you need to make “proper provision” for anyone.
-A valid will must be in writing and should include information such as your full name and address, details of any executor(s) you wish to appoint and revoke any earlier will you may have made.
+A valid will must be in writing and should include information such as your full name and address, details of any executor(s) you wish to appoint, and revoke any earlier will you may have made.
 A testator is assumed to have capacity unless the contrary is proven.

-At Carmody Moran Solicitors LLP will we send you a complete information pack and an instruction sheet to help you prepare your Will, we as probate solicitors will then work through your instructions with you and discuss you wishes and offer our expert guidance and advice to help you prepare your Will and guard against any future challenge to your wishes.
+At Carmody Moran Solicitors LLP will we send you a complete information pack and an instruction sheet to help you prepare your Will.
+We as probate solicitors will then work through your instructions with you and discuss your wishes and offer our expert guidance and advice to help you prepare your Will and guard against any future challenge to your wishes.

-One of the biggest reasons for contesting a will is that the person making the will (testator) did not have any, or any adequate capacity to make that will.
+One of the biggest reasons for contesting a will is that the person making the will (testator) did not have, or any adequate capacity to make that will.
 If you are under the age of 18, you will not have the legal capacity to make a will unless you are married.
-An individual may not have capacity as a result of certain illnesses, age related memory problems or disability.
+An individual may not have the capacity as a result of certain illnesses, age-related memory problems, or disability.

 Proper provision for children

 The first thing to note here is that “children” means just that: the children of the Testator

 A person making their Will, known as the testator, has a duty to their children, even on death, to provide for them into the future.
 This duty may have been satisfied during the testator’s lifetime, but this will depend on the individual circumstances of each family and the testator’s wealth.

 This provision is particularly important if the testator has a vulnerable dependent who requires extra care going forward.
 If you feel that a family member may have additional needs after your death, getting adequate legal advice can prevent difficulties down the road.